 Waiting condition modification

-When adding a new event condition, both epoll and IOCP make it easy to add a new condition.
+When adding a new event condition (such as we waited for socked available for reading, but now we also want to wait until it is available for writing), both epoll and IOCP make it easy to add a new condition.
 Epoll allows the polling mask to be modified anytime, and IOCP allows to start the new operation anytime.

 Modifying or removing an existing condition, however, is different though.
 Epoll allows to easily modify a condition by using a single epoll_ctl call.
 It could be performed from any thread, and will works safely even if other threads are waiting for the condition.